Triage. Sort. Prioritize.

 - According to the Breast Cancer Surveillance Consortium (BCSC), the average sensitivity of a radiologist is 84.4% and on average they are recalling 9.6% of cases. cmTriage only flags 8.2% of cases at the same sensitivity1

 - At the increased default sensitivity of 93%, cmTriage will still only identify 24% of your worklist as suspicious while also potentially catching 1 to 2 more cancers per 1,000 screening cases

 cmTriage is FDA cleared as a notification-only, parallel workflow tool used to identify specific patients to a radiologist based on the presence of at least one suspicious finding to support standard of care image interpretation.
 It is easy to implement clinically and enables a radiologist to prioritize the most suspicious cases and optimize their workflow.

-*Please refer to Operator’s Manual for the specifics.
+*Please refer to the Operator’s Manual for the specific details

 - NCI-funded Breast Cancer Surveillance Consortium (HHSN261201100031C).
 Downloaded